 CHOCOLATE SOUR CREAM FROSTING:

-2. Prepare the cake layers: Preheat oven to 350 degrees F. Grease and flour two 9-inch round metal baking pans (or spray with nonstick baking spray with flour).
-In a large bowl, whisk together flour, sugar, cocoa powder, baking soda, baking powder and salt.
-Add espresso powder, eggs, 1/4 cup of the buttermilk, butter and vanilla to the flour mixture.
+Preheat the oven to 350 degrees F. Grease and flour two 9-inch round metal baking pans (or spray with nonstick baking spray with flour).
+In a large bowl, whisk together the flour, sugar, cocoa powder, baking soda, baking powder and salt.
+Add the espresso powder, eggs, 1/4 cup of the buttermilk, butter and vanilla to the flour mixture.
 Using an electric mixer on medium-low speed, beat for 1 minute, until blended.
-Scrape sides and bottom of bowl with a rubber spatula.
+Scrape the sides and the bottom of the bowl with a rubber spatula.
 Beat on high speed for 2 minutes.
 Add the remaining buttermilk and beat on low speed for 15 to 30 seconds, until just blended.
 Spread the batter evenly into the prepared pans, dividing equally.
 Bake 30 to 35 minutes or until a toothpick inserted in the center comes out with a few moist crumbs attached.
 Let cool in pans on a wire rack for 10 minutes.
-Run a knife around the edge of the pans, then invert cakes onto a rack to cool completely.
+Run a knife around the edge of the pans, then invert the cakes onto a rack to cool completely.